CS2103AUG2016-W09-C3/main/src/test/data/ManualTesting/TestScript.md

 `list s/name rev/`

-> Lists all tasks sorted backwards by name
+> Lists all tasks sorted in reverse order by name

 ### Multiple fields

 `list ds/1st November de/1st December df/all s/priority rev/`

-> Lists all done and undone tasks in the month of november sorted reverse by priority
+> Lists all done and undone tasks in the month of november sorted in reverse order by priority

 ## Reschedule